amrbakoubann/solar_system_simulator/README.md

 A 3D solar system built with Rust and Bevy.
 The planets actually orbit using gravity physics.

+Note: Still working on this.
+The basic orbital mechanics are functional but I'm still tweaking the physics to make the orbits more stable and realistic.
+Some planets might still drift or act weird occasionally.

 ## What it does

 - Sun in the center with three planets orbiting around it